Graduate Certificate Programs

 - Clinical Research & Trials: Implementation - An introduction to the field of clinical research and well-suited for career changers or those with minimal experience in the field.

 - Clinical Research: Operations - Expansion in the field of clinical research and trials has also expanded the need for trained administrators and mangers.

 - Human Clinical Investigation: Theory - Provides a strong foundation for the design and implementation of modern clinical and translational research.

 - Infectious Disease Control - Our expertise in microbiology and immunology contributes to a curriculum built from a core set of courses.

 - Patient-Centered Research - Designed to train students in the principles and methods of patient-centered outcomes research and comparative effectiveness research.

-- Applying to the Jefferson College of Life Sciences Graduate Certificate Programs
+- Admissions Information to the Jefferson College of Life Sciences Graduate Certificate Programs

 About Graduate Certificate Programs

 Health-related industries are projected to continue their steady growth for years to come, increasing the need for highly-qualified professionals.
 In response, Jefferson College of Life Sciences (JCLS), through the Graduate Center for Education & Training, has developed certificate programs, offered at times convenient to practicing professionals and focused on growth areas in healthcare industries.